A quantum ergodic theorem for mapping class groups action on character variety: Introduction

 which is the analogue of the second condition of Theorem \ref{main_th}.
-Now Proposition \ref{prop_geom} implies that almost every sub-sequences $(\tau_{N_p})_p$ converge to $\tau^{classical}$ which is the classical Schnirelman's theorem.
+Now Proposition \ref{prop_geom} implies that almost every sub-sequences $(\tau_{N_p})_p$ converges to $\tau^{cl}$: this is the classical Schnirelman theorem.

 The paper is organized as follows.
-In section $2$ we review the notion of quantization and give the familiar example of the Schr\"odinger quantization of the two-dimensional torus which gives rise to the Weil representation of $SL_2(\mathbb{Z})$.
-The image of Anosov elements are usually referred as "Arnold's quantum cats maps" (\cite{HB}) and are the object of study of a previous versions of our theorem in \cite{BdB}.
+In Section $2$ we review the notion of quantization and detail the familiar example of the Schr\"odinger quantization of the two-dimensional torus which gives rise to the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$.
+The image of Anosov elements are usually referred as "Arnold's quantum cats maps" (\cite{HB}) and are the object of study of a previous version of our theorem in \cite{BdB}.
 Section $3$ is devoted to the proof of Theorem $\ref{main_th}$.
-In section $4$ we briefly review the quantization of the $SU(2)$ character variety and prove Corollary $\ref{coro_spin}$.
+In Section $4$ we briefly review the quantization of the $\mathrm{SU}(2)$ character variety and prove Corollary $\ref{coro_spin}$.

 $\textbf{Acknowledgements:}$ The author is thankful to L.Charles, L.Funar, J.March\'e, S.Nonnenmacher and F.Paulin for useful discussions.
-He also warmly thanks N.Rougerie for useful comments which improved the clarity of the paper.
+He also warmly thanks L.Benard, P.Roche and N.Rougerie for useful comments which improved the clarity of the paper.
 He eventually thanks C.Oliveira, A.E.Presotto, F.Ruffino, D.Vendruscolo and the mathematic department of UFSCar for their kind hospitality during the redaction of this paper.
-He acknowledges support from the grant ANR $2011$ BS $01 020 01$ ModGroup, the GDR Tresses, the GDR Platon and the GEAR Network.
+He acknowledges support from the grant ANR $2011$ BS $01 020 01$ ModGroup, CAPES, the GDR Tresses, the GDR Platon, the GEAR Network and the European Research Council (ERC DerSympApp) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 768679).